dlafrance/fifa_project/README.md

 Obviously, the required skill set for each position is likely different.
 The challenge is to find out whether the skills data can correctly predict the player's position on the field, and which skills are most important for each position.

 This classification problem can be approached with the supervised learning model of logistic regression.

-- resolution (what did we end up producing)
+The results yield an accuracy of `0.91`, proving that the level of different skills can predict the player's position at a performant rate.

 ### Introduction